PUT-PTM/KnockDetector/README.md

 ### :heavy_check_mark: Final version RELEASED on 8th July 2018
 ### :warning: This project will no longer be developed

+### Known issues
+:x: **Lock/Unlock mechanism is not fully implemented.
+Programmer has to adjust time for locking and unlocking according to lock and power of engine**<br/>
+:x: **SD module controller is not correctly implemented.
+Functions cause errors writing to/reading from SD card. **<br/>
+:x: **Thresholds set in detector controller and algorithm may not work properly.
+Can generate false negatives **<br/>

 ## Attributions

+- FatFS library for SD module (library files are mixed with project logic files in inc and src folders)

 ## License